Click for Dog Grooming Equipment & Supplies (Affiliate Link)

-I have never been a big fan of Sharks, but after seeing the infomercials and the neat stunts that this multi-talented upright could carry out – like sucking up eight billiard balls in a row – I had to get one.
+I have never been a big fan of uprights, but after researching this one I had to get one.

-After all, I thought, it would be well worth spending a modest price for two vacs in one.
+After all, I thought, it would be well worth my while having two vacs in one.

-It is the Shark Navigator Lift-Away Professional Upright (NV356E) vacuum – As seen on TV!
-By now, you’ve probably seen right through those infomercials too.
+It is the Shark Navigator Lift-Away Professional Upright (NV356E) vacuum (Affiliate Link)

 Finding a Vacuum to Tackle Pet Hair